abaez/ta-rust/README.md

 If you have the [ctags][6] you will be also to navigate directly to the source of the api reference.

-The generated tag/api files are updated each time you run `cargo build` from the `cB` command on textadept.
+The generated tag/api files are updated each time you run **cargo build** from the `cB` or `cR` command on textadept.
 This allows you to have one heck of an easy way to deal with api lookups on a project directly from textadept!

 #### rustfmt
-If you have [rustfmt][2] installed or in your path, then you can enable the init setting `_RUSTFMT` to true for your `_USERHOME/init.lua`, to have autocorrect for formatting of your rust code:
+If you have [rustfmt][2] installed or in your path, then you can enable the init setting **_RUSTFMT** to true for your **_USERHOME/init.lua**, to have autocorrect for formatting of your rust code:

 ```
 -- init.lua